An Awesome Garden Route Itinerary (with Cape Town)

 The Perfect Garden Route & Cape Town Itinerary

-If you’re looking to plan an incredible Garden Route itinerary, you’re in the right place.
+If you’re looking to plan an incredible Garden Route itinerary (with Cape Town – because, you HAVE to go to Cape Town), you’re in the right place.

 I’ve driven South Africa’s famous Garden Route three times now, so I wanted to share my favourite Garden Route itineraries and tips with you, to help you plan your own epic trip.